Transition Fund application tips

 If you are receiving DLA or PIP, we ask you to provide your most recent DLA or PIP letter.

 If you are not in receipt of DLA or PIP, we ask you to provide a supporting letter from a professional (who knows you well) to confirm your disability or impairment.
-The letter should be dated, contain the professional’s full business details and your full name.
+Download our support letter template (available here in Word format) and pass it to the professional to complete.

 As your diagnostic paperwork can sometimes be out of date and can’t give us a full picture of your disability, we cannot accept this on its own.